iamsitting/iamsitting.github.io/content/markdown/2025/01/hangfire-tracing.md

 ### 4. Tags Help Humans, Context Helps Systems

-Setting `dd.trace_id` as a tag is helpful for searching, but it’s not enough to link spans. **Tags are for you; context is for the APM**.
+Setting `dd.trace_id` as a tag is helpful for searching, but it's not enough to link spans. **Tags are for you; context is for the APM**.

 ---